Starwarsfan2099/starwarsfan2099.github.io/_posts/2022-06-05-cellebirte-ctf-marsha_pc.md

 ![Other last USB](https://starwarsfan2099.github.io/public/2022-06-11/toshiba.JPG){:.shadow}
 {: refdef}

 The listed serial number is `20151017004222F`.
 This is the solution!
+{:.success}

 (Note, you may have noticed the `&F` after the serial in the image.
 This appears to be a parsing error and the "&" character shouldn't appear in a flash drive serial number.)

 ### Question 5 – 10pts